 Hull & Chandler, P.A. works diligently to provide clients effective resolutions in an efficient manner.
 We are available and responsive as we help clients achieve their goals.
+Whether you are seeking simple or complex estate planning or Asset Protection, our team has the experience to assist you.

 Hull & Chandler attorneys will assist you with planning and organizing your affairs to ensure proper management in the event of incapacity or death.
 We will provide a wide variety of estate planning options adjusted to meet the needs of each individual client.
 At your confidential initial consultation, we will discuss various estate planning tools and your individual needs.
 We analyze how you hold title to your assets and may make certain recommendations to ensure they work conjunctively with your estate planning documents.
 We will construct an estate plan specific to you and your family’s needs.
 All our estate planning at Hull & Chandler is conducted on a flat fee basis.
 Below are examples of some estate planning tools.